luloxi/evolution-DAO/README.md

 🚀 Run `yarn deploy` to deploy your smart contract to a public network (selected in hardhat.config.js)

+For `yarn create-proposal` to work on your network, update this line in the script: `const khaziContractAddress = require("../deployments/YOUR_NETWORK/Khazi.json").address;` with your network.

 ## Checkpoint 6: 🎚 Frontend 🧘‍♀️

-📝 Edit the `targetNetwork` in `App.jsx` (in `packages/react-app/src`) to be the public network where you deployed your smart contract.
+📝 Edit the `initialNetwork` in `App.jsx` (in `packages/react-app/src`) to be the public network where you deployed your smart contract.

 💻 View your frontend at [http://localhost:3000/](http://localhost:3000/)